HumphreyBoaGart/grackle/README.md

 ```
 The flags `shell-off` and `admin-off` will revoke shell and admin access, respectively.

-Password authentication over SSH is disabled by default, meaning ***you have to set up a valid public/private key pair to use the account before you switch, or you will be locked out!***
+Password authentication over SSH is disabled by default on admin users, meaning ***you have to set up a valid public/private key pair to use the account before you switch, or you will be locked out!***

 Also do not forget to add your new admin user to the sudoers file with `visudo` or you will not be able to configure or even update your machine unless your datacenter gives you a browser terminal.
 Just run `visudo` and add your user there at the bottom:
 ```